-The easy answer is most likely yes, but sometimes no. If you intend to remove an entire length of wall in NYC you will need to get a permit.
+The easy answer is most likely yes, but sometimes no if it is only a small portion being removed.
+If you intend to remove an entire length of wall in NYC you will need to get a permit no exception.
 If you are only going to partially remove the wall there are some regulations that may allow you to do so without a permit.
 Always consult with an architect or structural engineer before any wall removal even if it is partial.
 That includes making an opening for a new door.

 If you are in a Co-Op or a Condo you will want to discuss this with your board or management company.
 Make sure to review your alteration agreement in your building.

 New York City Rules on wall removal: